RonnieDipple/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 the same number of throws to find the optimal height recursion might be a good idea here:

-we start on the 14 floor then move up to 27 etc until an egg breaks we then pick a floor between for EXAMPLE 14 and 27 and then we use this simple calculation n + (n-1) + (-n2) + (-n3) etc
+we start on the 14 floor then move up every 14 floors minus 1 until an egg breaks then we repeat the process minus 1 n + (n-1) + (-n2) + (-n3) etc

 Complexity: O(n^2)